billthefarmer/blog/blog/content/post/2017-07-23-resolving-content-uris-in-android.md

   - uri
   - file
 ---
-If you write an android app that handles images or any other sort of file your app may be required to deal with &#8216;content&#8217; uris (`content://`).
-There is a very useful utility which resolves these into &#8216;file&#8217; uris (`file:///`) [FileUtils.java][1].
-This contains one external reference to [LocalStorageProvider][2], which can be resolved by replacing the reference with a string.
+If you write an android app that handles images or any other sort of file your app may be required to deal with &lsquo;content&rsquo; uris (`content://`).
+There is a very useful utility which resolves these into &lsquo;file&rsquo; uris (`file:///`) [FileUtils.java][1].
+This contains one external reference to [LocalStorageProvider][2], which can be resolved by removing the function `isLocalStorageDocument()` and references to it.

 ```java
     // import com.ianhanniballake.localstorage.LocalStorageProvider;